camscofie/yannch/_posts/blogs/2019-07-30-AccessControl.md

 ![alter text](/resources/postImage/AccessControl/Xnip2019-07-30_17-20-32.jpg)

 ### Discretionary-Security/ds-Eigenschaft
-+ user's action is what it predefined
++ user's action is what it has predefined

 ∀(s, o, a) ∈ B : a ∈ m(s,o)